 Pictured here is the modern Antokristo method that models an ancient time when meat was cooked beside the fire.
 This is a slow roast method that results in succulent meat.
 We had land, pork and chicken along with loads of wine, salads and of course raki.
 One can not have a proper Cretan table without raki.

+The markets are everywhere and fresh food is readily available.
+The grocery stores are wonderful to shop in.
+First the number of items are not overwhelming but everything is here.
+Many products have enough English or a picture so they can be identified.
+Prices are very good.
 To buy hamburger called mince here, I go the butcher and pick the piece of meat I wish and he grinds it right there.
 Like the way I remember as a kid but more to the point- I get to see the quality before it is rendered unrecognizable.

 Sampling cheese or olives is expected.
 There is far less industrial food than we might expect to see and far more fresh.
 If I want two eggs I can but two eggs- fresh.
 Vegetables are not perfect- they are often blemished as healthy vegetables are and in the larger stores a clerk is standing by to weigh and price items at the scales.